Removal and installation of the crankshaft of the ZMZ-406 engine

 Installation is carried out in the reverse order of removal, taking into account the following:

-In the main bearing caps, liners without grooves are installed, and in the bed - with grooves.
+In the main bearing caps, liners are installed without grooves, and in the bed - with grooves.

-The upper half-washers of the thrust bearing are installed in the grooves of the bed of the 3rd main bearing with an antifriction layer to the crankshaft cheek, the lower ones - together with the cover, while the antennae of the half-washers should enter the grooves of the cover.
+The upper half washers of the thrust bearing are installed in the grooves of the bed of the 3rd main bearing with an antifriction layer to the crankshaft cheek, the lower ones - together with the cover, while the antennae of the half washers should fit into the grooves of the cover.

-Before installing, lubricate the main and brass crankshaft journals, the main bearing shells and the thrust bearing half washers with engine oil.
+Before installation, lubricate the crankshaft main and brass journals, main bearing shells and thrust bearing half-washers with engine oil.